ywssng/ywssng.github.io/content/authors/admin/_index.md

 ## About Me

-I am a dedicated Ph.D. student of physics with a keen interest in the latest advancements in the field of artificial intelligence.
-My work focuses on the interdisciplinary field of physics and deep learning.
-Specifically, my research aims to advance artificial intelligence with the aid of physics and further understand its behavior and functions.
+I am a Ph.D. student at the Dept. of Physics, KAIST (Korea Advanced Institute of Science and Technology), supervised by Prof. Hawoong Jeong.
+I have a keen interest in the latest advances in the field of AI (from the perspective of physicists).
+My work focuses on the interdisciplinary field of physics and AI.
+Specifically, my research aims to solve the problems in physics with the help of AI, and vice versa, to understand the behaviour and functions of AI through the lens of physics.